 Resources for Prospective Students

 The M.A.
-(Theology) degree is a 42-credit-hour degree comprising classes taken in consecutive summer sessions, with various additional off-campus options for courses during the Academic Year.
-After this course work, the degree is concluded with a Comprehensive Exam.
+(Theology) degree is a 36-credit-hour hybrid program comprising classes taken in residence during Summer Session, in combination with various off-campus course options during the Academic Year.
+On-line courses and courses offered at "extension" sights make our M.A. eminently flexible.
+Degree requirements include the 15 credits through Core Courses, 18 elective credits, and a 3-credit capstone course.
 We hope that the resources on this page help you discern whether or not Notre Dame is the right place for your theological studies.
 If our webpage does not answer all of your questions, do not hesitate to contact us.

 Applying to the Program